AnhKrenius/Spotify-Hit-Prediction/README.md

 # Spotify-Hit-Prediction
+The Spotify Hit Predictor dataset (1960-2019) is a collection of features for tracks obtained using Spotify's Web API.
+Each track in the dataset is labeled either '1' or '0' ('Hit' or 'Flop') based on certain criteria defined by the author.
+The attributes of the dataset include information on the track, artist, URI, danceability, energy, loudness, speechiness, acousticness, instrumentalness, valence, duration in milliseconds, chorus hit, and target.

+It should be noted that this dataset was created by merging two latest files together to form a more comprehensive dataset.
+The dataset is intended to be used for predicting whether a given track is likely to be a 'Hit' or a 'Flop'.
+In order to achieve this goal, we will explore and analyze the data, clean and preprocess it as necessary, and train several machine learning models using the available features.
+Finally, we will evaluate the models and choose the best one for predicting track success.
 ## SOURCES
 The Dataset is orignally derived from the website Kaggle.com you can access it from here https://colab.research.google.com/drive/1o_GxXAg1AvyuLSLhqld-7b7N-dOsd1t9#scrollTo=itKF1GJtjJE2&line=2&uniqifier=1